 Honey Almond Breakfast Cakes are fast to make, easy to keep and you can have them as a sweet snack, a dessert or with a meal.

 You can make these as drop snack cakes (shown), press them into rolls or pat them into pancake size.
 My favorite way to eat these is with a little maple syrup and chopped pecans – Yum!

 If you are looking for more Paleo inspiration, make sure to check out our Cranberry Raisin Bars and our Paleo Chicken and Mushroom Ratatouille!

 To make our Honey Almond Breakfast Cakes, you will need almond flour, baking soda, salt, baking powder, coconut oil, raw honey, almond or coconut milk, and eggs.

 - For a sweeter cake, use pure maple syrup instead of honey

-- For a more hearty, meal cake – add dried fruit, seeds or nuts
+- If you are looking for a more hearty, meal cake – add dried fruit, seeds or nuts

 - For a lighter color cake, use blanched almond flour

 I haven’t attempted to make these large enough for a sandwich yet – but my husband has already put in a request.
 If anyone tries making sandwich size cakes – please let me know how it goes!